palantir/conjure/docs/spec/conjure_definitions.md

 Field |      Type       | Description
 ---|:---------------:|---
 alias | [ConjureType][] | **REQUIRED**.
 The Conjure type to be aliased. safety |  [LogSafety][]  | The safety of the type in regards to logging in accordance with the SLS specification.
 Allowed values are `safe`, `unsafe`, and `do-not-log`.
-Only conjure primitivies,and wrappers around conjure primitives may declare safety, the safety of complex types is computed based on the type graph. docs |  [DocString][]  | Documentation for the type.
+Only conjure primitives,and wrappers around conjure primitives may declare safety, the safety of complex types is computed based on the type graph. docs |  [DocString][]  | Documentation for the type.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. package |    `string`     | **REQUIRED** if `default-package` is not specified.
 Overrides the `default-package` in [NamedTypesDefinition][].